mafintosh/bashkit/README.md

 ```

 Save the following file as `my-first-app` and run `bashkit link my-first-app` in the same folder.
-Afterwards you should be able to run `my-first-app hello` in your terminal and it should print `hello world`
+Afterwards you should be able to run `my-first-app hello` in your terminal and it should print `hello world`.

-Similary you could a add a command called `hi` by defining a `cmd-hi` method
+Similary you could a add a command called `hi` by defining a `cmd-hi` method.
-If you wanted to make a program with no commands you would just use the `cmd () { ... }` method instead
+If you wanted to make a program with no commands you would just use the `cmd () { ... }` method instead.

 ## Adding options

-You can add command-line options by using the `opt` function
+You can add command-line options by using the `opt` function.

 ``` sh
 #!/bin/bash